jsommers/cbook/functions.rst

 Functions
 *********

+it's all about abstraction, modularity, and code design (DRY, SOFA)

 All languages have a construct to separate and package blocks of code.
 C uses the "function" to package blocks of code.
 This article concentrates on the syntax and peculiarities of C functions.
 The motivation and design for dividing a computation into separate blocks is an entire discipline in its own.

 .. sidebar:: Structured programming